Get the right travel insurance for a trip to Greece with our partner, theidol.com

 Lost or stolen baggage

 Illness or injury as a result of a pre-existing medical condition

 Unexpected incidents such as terrorism, war, civil unrest or natural disasters

 Accident, illness or injury as a result of intoxication

-Accident, illness or injury in any location the Foreign and Commonwealth Office (FCO) has advised not to travel to
+Accident, illness or injury in any location The Foreign, Commonwealth and Development Office (FCDO) has advised not to travel to

 Accidents or injuries that occur during activities such as sky-diving, skiing or scuba diving.
 If you plan on doing any of these activities, you'll need extra cover for extreme sports

 Greece is part of the EU, so you’ll be able to use your European Health Insurance Card (EHIC) to receive the same healthcare as Greek citizens.
 You can apply for an EHIC online or over the phone with the NHS.

 If you need to use your EHIC, make sure you’re treated by a healthcare provider that has a contract with the Greek National Organisation for Healthcare Services Provision (EOPYY) - use mountain rescue or the emergency services on a cruise.

 If you need emergency medical services during your trip, call 112 or 166 and ask for an ambulance.